hypercore-one/CIPHER/crypto/Zenon.md

 ## Pillar Election

-While the founding developers have described a future consensus architecture utilizing PoW and virtual voting, the current consensus mechanism confirms transaction via a pseudo-random Pillar selection based on delegation weight.
+While the founding developers have described a future consensus architecture utilizing PoW and transaction level virtual voting, the current consensus mechanism confirms transaction by selecting Pillars via a pseudo-random virtual vote based on delegation weight.

 Network participants can delegate their ZNN to a Pillar and receive rewards based on a free-market of Pillar reward sharing.